AWESOME04/SES-React-Project/README.md

 ## Features

-- **Student Registration**: New students can register by providing their name, email, password, and confirming the password.
+- **Student Registration**:
+    New students can register by providing their name, email, password, and confirming the password.
+    Validation is performed to ensure that all required fields are filled and that the password and confirm password match.
+    Upon successful registration, the student is redirected to the login page.

 ![Student Registration Page](https://github.com/AWESOME04/SES-React-Project/assets/102630199/56df1153-f931-4fe5-9202-4f70cb048e01)

+- **Login**:
-- **Login**: Registered students can log in using their ID and PIN.
+    Registered students can log in using their ID and PIN.
+    Authentication is performed to validate the entered ID and PIN.
+    If the login is successful, the student is directed to the Student Information Entry page.

 ![Login Page](https://github.com/AWESOME04/SES-React-Project/assets/102630199/61c3dffd-b21c-492c-988b-8cdbfaa6d688)

-- **Student Information Entry**: After logging in, students can enter their name, email, password, level, and department.
+- **Student Information Entry**:
+     After logging in, students can enter their name, email, password, level, and department.
+     Validation is performed to ensure that all required fields are filled.
+     Upon successful information entry, the student is directed to the Dashboard page.

 ![Student Info Entry Page](https://github.com/AWESOME04/SES-React-Project/assets/102630199/da09d015-b5f8-4e83-b283-3a39688ef3b4)

+- **Dashboard**:
-- **Dashboard**: Upon successful information entry, students are directed to a dashboard that displays a welcome message and their information.
+     Upon successful information entry, students are directed to a dashboard that displays a welcome message and their information.
+     The student's information, including name, email, level, and department, is displayed on the Dashboard.

 ![Dashboard](https://github.com/AWESOME04/SES-React-Project/assets/102630199/b8d23f04-95ed-42a5-a1fd-bb49132edc8b)

 ## Technologies Used

+The Student Registration App is built using the following technologies and libraries:

 - React: A JavaScript library for building user interfaces.
 - React Router: A routing library for managing navigation in React applications.
 - HTML5: Markup language for creating the structure of web pages.
 - CSS3: Style sheet language for styling web pages.
 - JavaScript: Programming language for adding interactivity to web pages.

+The app follows a component-based architecture where each feature (StudentRegistration, Login, StudentInfoEntry, and Dashboard) is implemented as a separate React component.
+React Router is used for managing the routing between these components.

 ## Getting Started